mjunaidjawaid/Proton-Therapy-Unet/README.md

 # Proton-Therapy-Unet
-A Unet for denoising the monte carlo simulation of proton therapy network Network_elements_instance.py contains blocks for the Unet In Network_for_experiments.py the blocks are pieced together the form a Unet, data pipeline is also included in the file and training takes place here
+A Unet for denoising the monte carlo simulation of proton therapy. network Network_elements_instance.py contains blocks for the Unet.
+In Network_for_experiments.py the blocks are pieced together the form a Unet, data pipeline is also included in the file and training takes place here